Home

 New Jersey Mountains

-In the Northeast part of the state are the Watchung Mountains composed of three separate ridges called the Orange Ridge, the Prekness Ridge, and the Long Hill Ridge.
-The very most Northeast border of the state is bounded by the Palisades ridge that overlooks the Hudson River.
+In the central north part of the state are the Watchung Mountains, composed of three separate ridges: the Orange Ridge, the Preakness Ridge, and the Long Hill Ridge.
+The Palisades ridge that overlooks the Hudson River is located at the very most Northeast border of the state.

 At High Point State Park (1803 feet), the Appalachian Trail turns eastward and runs through the Kittatinnny Valley, the Pohchuck, Wawayanda, and Bearfort Ridges as it roughly parallels the NY State boundary.
 It goes northward into NY near Greenwood Lake.

-Many hikers along the trail have commented that the New Jersey portion was one of it is the most scenic parts, and one of the few times they encountered a black bear.
+Many hikers along the trail have commented that the New Jersey portion was one of the most scenic parts, and one of the few times they encountered a black bear.
+This section of the state is dotted with many lake towns that include Budd Lake, Lake Mohawk, Lake Hiawatha, Swartswood Lake, and Lake Hopatcong.
+Hikers who are visiting or new to the area can find plenty of places near the Appalachian Trail for great hiking opportunities.

 NJ Mountain Videos